|

 - Fewer smokers

-It’s amazing how this ONE thing ‘self esteem’
+It’s amazing how this ONE thing ‘self esteem’ can create such a variety of problems.

 Low self esteem can be caused by: